The socks to wear with…

 Low cut socks are the best choice when a full sock isn’t necessary.
 These guys fit right under the ankle bone.
 They are great to keep on hand for the gym, or with your favorite pair of fashion sneakers, such as these even outside of the gym.
 They help to show off a little ankle, which is always cool, too.

 When you don’t want your socks to show with your booties try the low cut sock.

-Low cut socks we love.
+Low cut socks I love.

 These come in a variety of colors and are a great year round with booties.
-They are Hallie’s go to – the wool helps wick away sweat and keep your feet warm and dry.
+They are my go to – the wool helps wick away sweat and keep your feet warm and dry.

 A great low cut sock to wear with sneakers or with your booties, too.
-These are Elana’s faves.

 RULE #2 – If you don’t want to show ankle with your bootie, wear an opaque knee high.

 When you’re wearing an ankle boot and a cropped pant but you don’t want to show skin (like if it’s cold) wear a solid black mid calf or knee high sock.
 It makes it look like the boot is continuing and visually creates a long lean line.
-See how you can barely see where the boot ends and the sock starts in the photo below??

 Ankle and Knee High socks

 Socks for the ox.
 Oxford, that is.